Coskon/coskmusicbot/README.md

 ## Known bugs
 - If the bot is waiting for an input (like choosing a song), the bot will stop responding in every server until something is chosen or timeout. (might try to implement a better wait_for to fix this, however the bot isn't meant to be used in a big quantity of servers so it should be a huge problem)
 - Other users can interact with the buttons when choosing a song, because of this reactions are set by default instead.
+- Anyone (including people outside the voice channel) can vote skip.
+This will probably not be fixed.

 ## Installation Guide
 - Clone or [download](https://github.com/Coskon/coskmusicbot/archive/refs/heads/main.zip) the repository.